Next Article: Business Plan, Part 5 (Competitive Analysis)

 – Is one existing market segment prone to more growth than another?
 (I.e., Is one market segment growing?)

 – Is demand within the market segment created by a need or a want?
 (Be cautious is assuming that your product, service, or idea will create demand that previously did not exist.
-Few businesses offer something that is creates a previously non-existent demand.)
+Few businesses offer something that creates a previously non-existent demand.)

 – What is the strength of demand within each market segment?